 Family Friendly: I developed this recipe many years ago and one of my favorite parts was that my toddlers and my husband both loved it.
 This recipe is about as family friendly as it gets so you don’t have to make multiple meals to please everyone.

 Packed with Flavor: Considering how little effort you have to put into these turkey meatballs, it’s amazing how tasty they are.
-The pesto really adds tons of flavor to the meatballs along with the marinara sauce.
+The homemade pesto really adds tons of flavor to the meatballs along with the marinara sauce.
 I think this recipe will be in your weekly rotation!

 Turkey Pesto MeatballsPin